-This quick start topic shows you how to use an existing environment to create a Unified Interface application based upon your current configuration or default solution.
-This allows you to explore and test the Unified Interface while running your existing legacy web client applications in parallel.
+This quick-start topic shows you how to use an existing environment to create a Unified Interface application based upon your current configuration or default solution.
+This allows you to explore and test Unified Interface while running your existing legacy web client applications in parallel.
 A user can then switch between environments for a side-by-side view.

 For similar instructions that show you how to create a new sandbox environment to isolate the testing and view only the Unified Interface experience, see Quick start for transitioning your Dynamics 365 legacy web client application to Unified Interface.